-The Molecular Medicine center of competence is divided into the following divisions:
+The Molecular Medicine centers of competence is divided into the following divisions:

 The competence centre conducts research into specific effects of hazardous substances upon the genes and their regulation, and thus the mechanisms of tumour development.
 Cutting-edge analysis methods are employed in order to identify specific patterns in gene expression and new biomarkers for early detection.
 Together with the Medicine, Allergy/Immunology and Epidemiology centers of competence, interdisciplinary approaches are pursued to validate promising new molecular markers for early detection of cancer in prospective cohort studies.
 A further research focus is that into the relationship between sequence variations in the genes of enzymes, which metabolize foreign substances, and susceptibility to occupational hazardous substances.

 Georg Johnen, Dr. rer. nat.